-You can also give specifics to get a more desired search results or a job vacancy that closely suits your taste by indicating the choice location, salary and working period – either part or full-time and so on.
+You can also give specifics to get more desired search results or a job vacancy that closely suits your taste by indicating the choice location, salary, and working period – either part or full-time and so on.

 Most professional networking websites have a job search function.
 Thus, to be thorough and conveniently get a hold of your desired job, you might want to consider widening your search beyond notable and prominent job search sites.

 Use various and diverse websites – Do not restrict yourself to or patronize only one job search website.
-Different job search sites specialise in distinct areas.
+Different job search sites specialize in distinct areas.